akshathmangudi/VideoSR/README.md

 The next set of benchmarks will be specifically comparing TecoGAN and EGVSR, the two tight competitors for being state of the art in video super-resolution.

+What custom architecture are we using?
+We are using a variant of the "TecoGAN" model, which uses a FNet architecture for the generator and a "spatio-temporal" discriminator.
+We modified the FNet architecture to use Residual Blocks instead as they have better performance in terms of carrying the weights and maintaining gradient flow.
+The benchmarks for the following datasets are listed below:

 | Dataset | Metric | TecoGAN | EGVSR | Our Model |
 |---------|--------|---------|-------|-----------|
 | Vid4 | Avg_LPIPS↓ | 0.156 | 0.138 | 0.150 |